edwinwebb/reactman/README.md

 BASIC EXAMPLE
 -------------

-Multiple Blueimp templates are taken as the input.
+Reactman needs at least two files to get started, a configuration file and a template.
+He's designed to use multiple templates and is generally used to bootstrap a component in a React project.
 A more in depth example is discussed in the configuration and demoed in the tests.

+Blueimp templates are taken as the input.
+This will be populated via the prompt then written to your project.

 ```javascript
 import React from "react";